 Step 3 of Test procedure as in 6.5.3.2.4.2 is replaced by:

-3. Measure the sum power of the transmitted signal at all antenna connectors with a measurement filter of bandwidths according to table 6.5.3.2.3-1 to 6.5.3.2.3-3.
-The centre frequency of the filter shall be stepped in contiguous steps according to table 6.5.3.2.3-1 to 6.5.3.2.3-3.
+3. Measure the sum power of the transmitted signal at all antenna connectors with a measurement filter of bandwidths according to Table 6.5.3.2.3-3.
+The centre frequency of the filter shall be stepped in contiguous steps according to Table 6.5.3.2.3-3.
 The measured power shall be verified for each step.
 The measurement period shall capture the active time slots.

 6.5G.3.2.5 Test requirement